TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 55/Psalms 55.23.md

 ---

-But thou, O God, wilt bring them down into the pit of destruction: Bloodthirsty and deceitful men shall not live out half their days; But I will trust in thee.
+But you, God, will bring them down into the pit of destruction.
+Bloodthirsty and deceitful men shall not live out half their days, but I will trust in you.
+For the Chief Musician.
+To the tune of "Silent Dove in Distant Lands."
+A poem by David, when the Philistines seized him in Gath.